List of fishes of the River Trent: 1676 description

 In 1676 in Izaak Walton described the River Trent as "One of the finest rivers in the world and the most abounding with excellent salmon and all sorts of delicate fish."

 Walton also speculated (incorrectly) that the name of the River Trent might be based on the number of fish species, that the Trent is "so called from thirty kind of fishes that are found in it, or for that it receiveth thirty lesser rivers".

 1751 list

 In 1751, Charles Deering provided a list of 34 kinds, under the title An Alphabetical List of All the Fish Catch'd in the River Trent.
-This listed read (verbatim);
+This list read (verbatim);

 Barbel, Bream, Bulhead, Burbot, Carp, Chub, Crayfish, Dace, Eel, Flounder, Grayling, Gudgeon, Lamprey, Lampern, Loach, Minnow, Muscle, Perch, Pike, Roach, Rud, Ruff, Salmon, Salmon Trout, Salmon Pink, Sand Eel, Shad, Smelt, Strickleback, Sturgeon, Stream Pink, Tench, Trout, and Whitling.

 This list also includes several unrecognizable fish.
 It also lists three names for salmon, as well as whitling, which is a name for a young male trout, and muscle, which is probably a reference to freshwater mussels, formerly used as food in some areas.